 A New Mexico man was convicted in 2017 for multiple violations of smuggling laws when the government proved that he was part of a conspiracy to smuggle ancient artifacts, including pottery and bronze weapons stolen from burial sites and coins from Pakistan, into the United States for sale in Santa Fe.
 The defendant would receive the shipment at a U.S. airport and then submit various false and fraudulent documents to CBP.
 He was found guilty by a federal jury and is awaiting sentencing, facing up to 20 years in prison.

 Smuggling certain items into or out of the country can be a serious violation of federal law.
-Whether you are being accused of trying to bring exotic animal into the country or illegally importing dangerous street drugs, you’ll want a federal criminal defense expert on your side to explain the law.
-Learn more today with a free initial case evaluation by a federal criminal defense attorney near you to find out how he or she can help.
+Whether you're being accused of trying to bring an exotic animal into the country or illegally importing dangerous street drugs, you’ll want an expert on your side to explain the law and prepare your defense.
+Reach out to an experienced criminal defense attorney near you to find out how he or she can help.